dkhrunov/ngx-mfe/README.md

 List of all available options:

--   **mfeConfig** - object with two required fields: remoteEntryUrl and remoteEntryFileName.
+-   **mfeConfig** - its map, key is micro-frontend app name and value is remoteEntryUrl string.

-    -   remoteEntryUrl - URL where runs micro-frontends.
+	> remoteEntryUrl - URL where runs micro-frontends.
-    -   remoteEntryFileNam - Js bundle of micro-frontend, by default it`s 'remoteEntry.js'.

-    > More about remoteEntryUrl and remoteEntryFileNam properties in Micro-frontends world [here](https://www.angulararchitects.io/en/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/)
+    > More about remoteEntryUrl in Micro-frontends world [here](https://www.angulararchitects.io/en/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/)

--   **workspaceConfig** - content of the workspace.json or angular.json file.
--   **mfeProjectPattern?** - RegExp for by which projects will be selected from the workspace.json or angular.json. _If not specified, it will select all._
 -   **preload?** - list of micro-frontends, bundles of the specified micro-frontends will be loaded immediately and saved in the cache.
 -   **delay?** - The delay between displaying the contents of the bootloader and the micro-frontend.
 This is to avoid flickering when the micro-frontend loads very quickly. _By default 0._
 -   **loader?** - Displayed when loading bundle of micro-frontend.
 Indicated as a micro-frontend string _example: 'loader-mfe/spinner'._